Adige-Calculations/OpenFOAM-handbook/README.md

 <!-- end list -->

-  - chtMultiRegionSimpleFoam à steady state version of chtMultiRegionFoam
+  - chtMultiRegionSimpleFoam → steady state version of chtMultiRegionFoam

 Allows for defining multiple regions in the problem domain by setting up